MonikaMisiurek/MonikaMisiurek/README.md

   :books: I love reading books not only abut coding.
 One of the many books I have read is "Humans"(by Tom Phillips).

-  :sunrise_over_mountains: I also really enjoy trips to the mountains.
+  :sunrise_over_mountains: I also really enjoy hiking trips.
 I hope to visit all the mountain ranges in Poland.

 </details>